Woodstock, New South Wales: History

 Gold was discovered in 1868 at Woods Flat, a few kilometres south of Woodstock.
 A rush of 500 diggers took up the ground there, but after a short period only a few were left as surface gold was minimal and water supplies lacking.
 The goldfield had a long history but today almost nothing remains of the buildings at Woods Flat.
 The village of Woodstock was established in response to the building of the railway line north of Woods Flat, from Blayney to Cowra in 1880s.
 Initially known also as Woods Flat, the name of the village was changed to Woodstock in 1886.

+The railway station was opened in 1888 on the Blayney - Demondrille line which connected the Main Western Line at Blayney and the Main Southern Line at Demondrille railway station.
+At one time there were several sidings near the station with grain silos, stock yards, loading bank, goods shed, hay stage, and loco platform.

 By 1900 there were many commercial businesses in the villages including butchers, bakers, hotels, saddleries, smithies, bootmakers, mercers, tailors, motor vehicle garages and billiard rooms.
 A post office was operating by 1897.
 The current Royal Hotel was rebuilt in 1911, an earlier timber building having been destroyed by fire.
 The Commercial Banking Company of Sydney opened a branch at Woodstock in 1907, followed by the Commonwealth Savings Bank in 1913 and the Bank of New South Wales in 1929.
 The Soldiers Memorial Hall was opened in 1925 by Sir Neville Reginald Howse, who was at that time the Member for Calare.

 The bushranger John Vane, a member of Ben Hall's gang, who died in 1906 was buried in an unmarked grave at Woodstock cemetery.
 A headstone was erected by local historians in 1989.